 For the same reason of availability as people turn to alcohol, many others without access to illegal drugs resort to abusing prescription painkillers like opioids, benzodiazepines, and ADHD medication.
 If these addictions begin it is best to find a rehab center as soon as possible because treatment closest to the onset of addiction symptoms will be more effective.
-Our Rehab near Los Angeles takes people at all stages of their addiction and utilizes the best treatments and therapies to combat addiction and promote recovery.
+Our rehab near Los Angeles takes people at all stages of their addiction and utilizes the best treatments and therapies to combat addiction and promote recovery.
 This approach along with dual diagnosis treatment ensures the core cause of substance abuse disorder is treated and helps promote mental wellness and full recovery.

 Others turn to recreational drugs from marijuana and cocaine to meth and heroin to try to manage various mental health symptoms and uncomfortable emotions.
-As with all abuse of addictive drugs, this can lead to substance use disorder and the need for professional addiction treatment.
+As with all abuse of addictive drugs, this can lead to substance use disorder and the need for professional rehabilitation.

 Marijuana is the most widely used substance by those self-medicating the symptoms of depression, according to research.